-Our 2017 Budget process runs from November 15 to December 6, 2016.
+Our 2018 Budget process is currently underway, with budget documents scheduled to be released on November 21, 2017.
 Get involved and have your say!
-Visit our 2017 Budget page often for the latest news and updates.
+Visit our 2018 Budget page often for the latest news and updates.

 Our vision is to be the most livable town in Canada.
 In order to achieve that goal, the Town of Oakville is charged with the responsibility of managing and investing the tax dollars you pay to meet the needs of our growing community.